TAKETODAY/today-infrastructure/today-retry/README.md

 #### <a name="Additional_Dependencies"></a> Additional Dependencies

 The declarative approach to applying retry handling by using the `@Retryable` annotation shown earlier has an additional runtime dependency on AOP classes that need to be declared in your project.
-If your application is implemented by using Spring Boot, this dependency is best resolved by using the Spring Boot starter for AOP.
+If your application is implemented by using Infra Boot, this dependency is best resolved by using the Infra starter for AOP.
 For example, for Gradle, add the following line to your `build.gradle` file:

 ```
-    runtime('cn.taketoday.framework:spring-boot-starter-aop')
+    runtime('cn.taketoday:today-aop')
 ```

 For non-Boot apps, you need to declare a runtime dependency on the latest version of AspectJ's `aspectjweaver` module.
 For example, for